 I have a mainly vegetarian diet for several reasons: It has a lower environmental footprint; it is healthier according to epidemiology studies; it is more economical, and I like to grow my own food as much as possible, and livestock is not an option for most people, including me.

-One of my favourites things to eat is a vegetable-based curry, full of flavour and aroma.
-I can make a pot of curry and have it for dinner and then still have plenty left over to freeze for later use.
-I like having ready-made meals in the freezer for those days when I get home late and I am just not in the mood to cook.
-I also travel a lot and I find eating on the road can be very unhealthy, not to mention expensive, so taking my own food with me is a must.
+One of my favourite things to eat is a vegetable-based curry, full of flavour and aroma.
+I can make a pot of curry and have it for dinner and still have plenty left over to freeze for later use.
+I like having ready-made meals in the freezer for those days when I get home late, and I am just not in the mood to cook.
+I also travel a lot, and I find eating on the road can be very unhealthy, not to mention expensive, so taking my own food with me is a must.

 Here is my simple vegetable-based curry recipe.
 Change it to suit what is coming out of your garden.

 - One onion, diced